 Figure 2.
 Schematic of 16S V4 region amplicon.
 A. Genomic regions before amplification.
 The primer binding sites are blue and the number corresponds to the position within the 16S rRNA gene where the primers bind.
 B. Amplicon after PCR amplification.
 FBC stands for forward barcode and RBC stands for reverse barcode.
 C. The sequencing strategy for the amplicons.
 Note that three custom primers are used in the sequencing: a primer for the forward read starting at position 515, a primer for the reverse sequencing read starting at position 806, and a primer for the reverse barcode.
-A list of primers, including barcodes, are included in Supplemental Table S1.
-(Supplementary Table S1.
-List of primers used for PCR)

-Please submit Table S1 in our submission system.
+A list of forward primer sequences and reverse primer sequences can be found on GitHub.